valkey-io/valkey-rfc/README.md

 Valkey RFC
 ==========

+> **This repository is archived and read-only.**
+>
+> Large proposed changes to Valkey now go through the main
+> [valkey-io/valkey](https://github.com/valkey-io/valkey) repository as an issue
+> or a discussion, where the maintainers and the TSC can review them and record a
+> decision with the `major-decision-pending` label.
+>
+> The RFCs kept here are preserved for reference.
+Every one of them has a status
+> of **Proposed** unless stated otherwise: being merged here never meant the
+> feature was approved for inclusion in Valkey, and this repository was archived
+> without decisions being made on the open proposals.
+Do not read anything in
+> here as an accepted design.

 This repository is a collection of feature proposals and descriptions of changes to Valkey that require some more detail than just the text in a pull request or an issue.
 It is loosely inspired by RFCs and by Python's enhancement proposals (PEP).